+Figure 3: Wetted and non-wetted regions of the ore system.
+Similar images with marked change in colour can be used to calculate wetted area of the system using image analysis (eg. Figures 4 and 5).

 The extent of the liquid spread at different time points is shown in Figures 4 and 5.
 The shaded area of each image represents the visibly wetted region of the bed.
 In Figures 4 and 5 the graphs under each image plot the percentage of the liquid flow out of the bed that occurs through each of the collection channels over different time intervals.
 In addition, all graphs (except the one at the first time interval) show the liquid distribution at the previous time point in order to compare the changes in liquid distribution and flow paths with time.
 The scale bar at the bottom of each image represents the locations of the 25 collection points (spaced 30 mm apart), with the numbering indicating the distance from the centre line of the column, which is also the horizontal position of the drip point.
 The red circles on some of the graphs (eg. see Figures 4a and 4b) highlight collection points at which flow was detected in the current time interval, but where no flow occurred in previous time intervals.

-Figure 3: Wetted and non-wetted regions of the ore system.
-Similar images with marked change in colour can be used to calculate wetted area of the system using image analysis (eg. Figures 4 and 5).

 Much greater spread was observed in the ore mixture than in the narrowly sized fraction (compare Figures 4 and 5).
 After 5 days the wetted area of the realistic ore mixture was approaching its maximum extent of about 96% wet, whereas the narrowly sized fraction had only wet about 47% of the bed and reached a maximum extent of about 61% after 14 days of liquid addition.

 The main difference between the systems is the size and connectivity of the channels.
 The realistic ore mixture has smaller channels and thus capillary transport in the inter-particle channels was stronger than in the narrowly sized ore system.
 This is unlikely to be the whole reason for the increased spread as capillarity is still comparatively weak in these external channels (given millimetre scale channels, capillary entry pressures will be of the order of tens of Pascals compared to the kPa entry pressures for the intra-particle pore spaces).
-Another likely reason for the increase in horizontal spread is that channels get smaller relative to the capillary length (about 2 mm for pure water).
+Another likely reason for the increase in horizontal spread is that the channels are smaller relative to the capillary length (about 2 mm for pure water).
 This means that liquid held at capillary junctions is more easily able to bridge multiple particles and can thus more easily experience horizontal liquid dispersion.
 Note that this effect, while relying on capillarity, is not the same as capillary transport, which is based on gradients in the capillary pressure.